 - When a small popup will appear, tick mark the box against the option namely Run as administrator, click OK.
 Click Apply and OK buttons as well on the Properties dialog to implement the modifications right away.

 - Finally, double-click the shortcut and when UAC (User Account Control) prompt will show up, click Yes.
 Command Prompt with admin rights will immediately start detecting the faulty files and components on the system.
-This is the simplest way to Run SFC /SCANNOW from Desktop in Windows 10.
+This is the simplest way to Run SFC /SCANNOW from Desktop in Windows 10 or 11.